TikhonJelvis/RL-book/book/chapter4/chapter4.md

 ### Policy Improvement

-Terms such a "better" or "improvement" refer to either Value Functions or to Policies (in the latter case, to Value Functions of an MDP evaluated with the policies).
+Terms such as "better" or "improvement" refer to either Value Functions or to Policies (in the latter case, to Value Functions of an MDP evaluated with the policies).
 So what does it mean to say a Value Function $X: \mathcal{N} \rightarrow \mathbb{R}$ is "better" than a Value Function $Y: \mathcal{N} \rightarrow \mathbb{R}$?
 Here's the answer:

 \begin{definition}[Value Function Comparison]
 We say $X \geq Y$ for Value Functions $X, Y: \mathcal{N} \rightarrow \mathbb{R}$ of an MDP if and only if: